Teacher: Mrs McNicholas

 In our class we encourage everyone to be the very best that they can be.
-It is important that our children feel happy and safe.
-Our learning is fun, but we are developing knowledge, skills and understanding and we take pride in everything we do.
+It is important that everyone feels happy and safe and loves coming to school each day!
+Our learning is exciting and challenging as we are developing new and existing knowledge, skills and understanding and we always want to take pride in everything we do.

 Now we have made the transition from Key Stage 1, each of us has a responsibility to help one another become familiar with this new environment and the new expectations for a Key Stage 2 pupil.
-As we continue on the next phase of our learning journey, we know that it is important to develop independence, resilience, confidence and responsibility for ourselves and the world we live in.
+As we continue on the next phase of our learning journey, we know that it is important to develop independence, resilience, confidence and responsibility.
 We take every opportunity to demonstrate the ‘Secrets of Success’ during our time in school, pushing ourselves, working hard and trying new things.

 Equipment requirements for Year Three

 As we are especially looking to developing independence and maturity this year, it is important that all pupils take responsibility for coming to school each day organised and equipped to learn.